 Some useful questions you can ask regarding parent involvement in the IEP process include:

-This way, while they are talking at length about your child, you can go back and ask any specific questions you have.
+This way, while they talk at length about your child, you can go back and ask any specific questions you have.

-I know at our meeting the teacher’s talked for quite a long time about my children.
+I know at our meeting the teachers talked for quite a long time.
 This meant it was hard to remember every single thing I had questions about.
 So, taking notes as each teacher speaks will help you ask the right questions before you leave the meeting.